 I Try So Hard, Why Does She Hate Me?

-Sometimes he wishes he could just take a break from it all.
-But, he loves his children.
+Sometimes he wishes he could just take a break from it all, but he loves his children.
 He also loves his wife, at least who she used to be.
-Over the past five years, he has no idea who this woman is.
-Over the past years, all she does is complain, she is angry most of the time, and he cannot remember the last time they had sex.
+Over the past five years, she has become a stranger.
+All she does is complain.
+She is angry most of the time, and he cannot remember the last time they had sex.

-Sara is only 45 and it may not have occurred to her that she is experiencing early signs of menopause, sometimes called peri-menopause.
-Most women in their 40s only see their gynecologist once every year or two, and if her periods are still regular, and she has not told her OB-gyne or family doctor of her recent mood changes, they may have no reason to suspect she is going through early menopause.
+Sara is only 45-years-old, and it may not have occurred to her that she is experiencing early signs of menopause, sometimes called perimenopause.
+Most women in their 40s only see their gynecologist once every year or two, but if her periods are still regular, and she has not told her doctor about her mood changes, they may have no reason to suspect she is going through early menopause.

 What is a Man to Do?

-The last thing a man should ever suggest to his wife is that she is menopausal.
-No matter how tenderly he proffers the suggestion, it is going to sound like an insult.
-However, he can be supportive and suggest that he is concerned for her and that she should see her doctor.
-He can say that he knows she is not feeling herself lately, and that there could be a health reason.
+It probably won't help Ben if he suggests that Sara is menopausal.
+No matter how tenderly he offers the suggestion, it's going to sound like an insult.
+However, he can be supportive and empathetic.
+He may say that he is concerned for her, and he could carefully suggest that she should see her doctor.
+He can also say that he knows she is not feeling herself lately and that there could be a medical reason at play.